ZORALab/Monteur/docs/en/ci-jobs/package/_index.md

 * `deb-manual` - compile to `.deb` package but using manual commands instead.
   Useful for external compilers like `debuild`, `sbuild`, or `fpm`.
-* `manual` - compile package completely using manual commands.
+* `manual` - compile package completely manually using commands.
 It is for those who wants complete manual controls.